Your Confidence and Business Will Grow When You Stop Comparing Yourself to Others in Photography

 If you are spending too much time agonizing over why your work isn’t as good as theirs, you aren’t spending that time winning over clients through excellent service or improved photography.

 Just like my sister and I, you probably aren’t the most objective judge of your own work.
 You see the tiny flaws that most people don’t, and overlook the magic that most people will see first.
-Where she saw an awkward crop, I saw the sweetest embrace between mother and daughter.
 Where you see flaws, others might see perfection.

 Now, I think “she can be amazing AND I can be amazing.
 They are not mutually exclusive.”